 Topics We Can Cover

-As a reference, here are some of the topics that have come up during the phone or online consultation.
+As a reference, here are some of the topics that I can cover during an online consultation.
 If either of these resonates with you, perhaps now is a time for us to have a conversation.

-- I review the client’s bone mineral density test scores and provide clear guidance on what weight-bearing (cardiovascular) and strength training exercises they should focus on.
+- Review your bone mineral density test scores and provide clear guidance on what weight-bearing (cardiovascular) and strength training exercises you should focus on.

-- A client indicates that they have limited time to exercise or experience pain in their joints when they exercise, and ask me to help them tailor their exercise program to their needs.
+- You have limited time to exercise or experience pain in their joints when you exercise, but still want to exercise and exercise safely.
+I can help tailor your exercise program to meet your needs.

 Nutrition and Pharmaceuticals